-If you haven't bought from Inglis previously, you should complete a New Buyer Form and submit it to the Sales Day Office, prior to the commencement of the sale and before bidding on a horse.
+If you haven't bought from Inglis previously, you should complete a New Buyer Form prior to the commencement of the sale and before bidding on a horse.
 You should familiarise yourself with the Conditions of Sale, our payment terms and how GST may apply to your purchase.

 Should you wish to use an agent to purchase a lot on your behalf, or if you are acting on behalf of another individual, please refer to the Agents section below.

 BE SURE TO EXAMINE THE HORSES AND READ THE CONDITIONS OF SALE PRIOR TO BIDDING

 For information on how to read a pedigree, please click here

 If you are a successful bidder at the Auction, you will be required to sign an Acknowledgement of Purchase slip, an Inglis staff member will come to you and facilitate this process via our Online Ipad system.
 Along with all your personal details and signature, it is important to indicate to the staff member if you require insurance and the horse to be scoped (where applicable).

 Please go to the sales day office after signing the Acknowledgement of Purchase.

 Our payment terms are cash at the time of purchase, in accordance with the Conditions of Sale.